aeeckhou/shallowHRD/README.md

 First, FASTQ files should be aligned to the hg19 reference genome (using [BWA-MEM](https://github.com/lh3/bwa) for instance) and supplementary & duplicate reads removed from the BAM files, using [Samtools](http://www.htslib.org/doc/samtools.html) and [PicardTools' MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), respectively.

 Then, the BAM file should then be processed by a software such as ControlFREEC.
 The recommended options for controlFREEC are indicated in a config file example in the repository (*controlfreec_config_file_example*).
 The window size was fixed here to 20kb (coverage > 0.5x) and the parameters were set for a sensitive segmentation.
-The window size can be increased up to ~60kb, with a step size half its length depending on the coverage.
+The window size can however be increased up to ~60kb if necessary depending on the coverage, with a step size half its length.

 Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository) has to be downloaded.

-The R packages can be installed with the script *install_packages.R* (available in repository) and the command line :
+The R packages needed can be installed with the script *install_packages.R* (available in repository) and the command line :

 ```
-Rscript install.packages.R
+/path/to/Rscript /path/to/install.packages.R
 ```

 ## Run *shallowHRD*

-To run *shallowHRD* only one ratio file is needed (formated for ControlFREEC's output).
+To run *shallowHRD* only one ratio file is needed (formated in ControlFREEC's output).

-The name of the table should be in this format : *SAMPLE_NAME.bam_ratio.txt*. <br/>
+The name of the file should be in this format : *SAMPLE_NAME.bam_ratio.txt*. <br/>

-*shallowHRD* will rely on the *first four columns* of the input file (tabulated and Chromosome in number) : <br/>
+*shallowHRD* will rely on the *first four columns* of the input file (tabulated and with Chromosome in number !) : <br/>
 Chromosome &nbsp; Start &nbsp; Ratio &nbsp; RatioMedian <br/>
 1 &nbsp;&nbsp; 1 &nbsp;&nbsp; -1 &nbsp;&nbsp; -1 <br/>
 . &nbsp;&nbsp; . &nbsp;&nbsp; . &nbsp;&nbsp; . <br/>